 LCA © DR

-The Tooling4G project lasted six months and presented promising results in the published white paper.
+The project Tooling4G lasted six months and presented promising results in white paper published.

-The project coordinator at LCA-UC, Pedro Alberto, believes that this research will sow seeds - demonstrating that HPC resources are useful for SMEs, making products more innovative and sophisticated - increasing productivity, reducing costs, increasing quality and speed of production.
-"In all, sophisticated and complex calculations were executed at an "ultrasonic" pace, the equivalent of 250,000 hours of traditional computing, in a single processor," says the project coordinator at LCA-UC.
+Pedro Alberto, project coordinator at LCA-UC, believes this research will sow seeds – demonstrating that HPC resources are useful for SMEs, making products more innovative and sophisticated – increasing productivity, reducing costs, and increasing quality and production speed.
+“In total, sophisticated and complex calculations were performed at an “ultrasonic” rate, the equivalent of 250,000 hours of traditional computing, on a single processor.”, says the project coordinator at LCA-UC.

-The SHAPE programme's mission is to provide European SMEs with the necessary experience to benefit from the innovation possibilities created by High Performance Computing (HPC), thus increasing their competitiveness.
+The program SHAPE Its mission is to provide European SMEs with the necessary experience to benefit from the innovation possibilities created by High Performance Computing (HPC), thus increasing their competitiveness.

-In addition to the SHAPE programme, the PRACE network has other calls that award advanced computing resources and also offers numerous courses and training in this area.
-The Portuguese participation in PRACE is ensured by UC, with the support of FCT.
+In addition to the SHAPE program, the network PRACE There are other competitions that award advanced computing resources and also offer numerous training courses in this area.
+Portugal's participation in PRACE is ensured by the UC, with the support of the FCT.

 Other related articles